Top Reasons to Visit Australia

 Vast sections of Australia get very little rain, meaning it’s a great country for sun seekers to visit.
 In addition, there are beaches of all kinds and sizes all around the Australian coast.

 Spend a day or two in one of Australia’s many deserts, marveling at the desolate landscape, and the red hue of the dirt.
-Then escape the dry heat with a visit to sandy stretches of sand along the Gold Coast in eastern Australia that feel like you’re at a beach resort on the Caribbean, or to the rugged and secluded beaches on the west coast that will have you thinking you were dropped on a remote island.
+Then escape the dry heat with a visit to sandy stretches of coastline along the Gold Coast in eastern Australia that feel like you’re at a beach resort on the Caribbean, or to the rugged and secluded beaches on the west coast that will have you thinking you were dropped on a remote island.

 You can also discover the beaches of the Whitsundays, which are swirling visions of white sand amid bright teal water, of which the most famous is the picture-perfect Whitehaven Beach.